-a.
-The Head Director shall be responsible to the Director of Educational Services and Vice President of Operations.

-b.
-The Head Director shall:

-i.
-Maintain a clean and professional workspace within the office and in the surrounding area.

-ii.
-Oversee all aspects of Science Quest operations.

-iii.
-Prepare and submit an annual budget, strategic plan, and capital plan for the Engineering Society Advisory Board.

-iv.
-Provide general direction and supervision to the assistant managers and the staff.

-v.
-Staff hiring, discipline and training.

-vi.
-Be responsible for the scheduling of staff and workshops during the summer.

-vii.
-Be responsible for the operations and logistics of all endeavors.

-viii.
-Act as a liaison with key contacts including, but not limited to, the Faculty of Engineering and Applied Science, Keys Summer Job Placement, Canada Summer Jobs, Student Work, and Education Placement.

-ix.
-Be responsible for the promotion of all Science Quest Projects.

-x.
-Be responsible for all final reporting including, but not limited to, preparing actuals, final reports to the Advisory Board, and creating a year-end report for sponsors and community members.

-xi.
-Complete all additional jobs as stated by the Director Operations Manual.
+- a.
+The Head Director shall be responsible to the Director of Educational Services. - b.
+The Head Director shall: - i.
+Maintain a clean and professional workspace within the office and in the surrounding area. - ii.
+Oversee all aspects of Science Quest operations and plan for the service's future. - iii.
+Prepare and submit an annual budget, strategic plan, and capital plan for the Engineering Society Advisory Board. - iv.
+Provide general direction and supervision to the assistant managers and the staff. - v.
+Be responsible for the scheduling of staff. - vi.
+Be responsible for the scheduling of staff and workshops during the summer. - vii.
+Act as a liaison with key contacts including but not limited to: the Faculty of Engineering and Applied Science; Keys Summer Job Placement; Canada Summer Jobs; Student Work; and Education Placement. - viii.
+Be responsible for sanctioning. - ix.
+Provide customer service to parents, customers, or anyone inquiring about Science Quest. - x.
+Complete all additional jobs as stated by the Head Director Operations Manual.

-F.3.2 Business Director
+F.3.2 Business and Operations Manager

-a.
-The Business Director shall be responsible to the Director and the Director of Educational Services.
+- a.
+The Business Director shall be responsible to the Head Manager and the Director of Educational Services. - b.

-b.
 The Business Director shall:

-i.
-Prepare and execute the annual budget in consultation with the Head Director, Outreach Director, and Marketing & Materials Director.

-ii.
-Be responsible for updating actuals throughout the operating year.

-iii.
-Work with the other Directors to prepare and submit strategic and capital plans for the Advisory Board.

-iv.
-Staff hiring, discipline and training.

-v.
-Be responsible for obtaining any proof of insurance required.

-vi.
-Complete all daily business duties including creation of receipts, deposits and cheque requisitions.

-vii.
-Ensure all paperwork is filled out for any wage subsidies.

-viii.
-Ensure payroll is entered properly for all staff.

-ix.
-Complete all additional jobs as stated by the Business Director Operations Manual.

-F.3.3 Workshops Director
+- i.
+Prepare and execute the annual budget in consultation with the Science Quest Head Director. - ii.
+Be responsible for updating actuals throughout the operating year. - iii.
+Work with the other Directors to prepare and submit strategic and capital plans for the Advisory Board. - iv.
+Be responsible for obtaining any proof of insurance required. - v.
+Complete month-end reports for all months of operation. - vi.
+Complete all daily business duties including creation of receipts, deposits and cheque requisitions. - vii.
+Ensure all paperwork is filled out for any wage subsidies. - viii.
+Ensure payroll is entered properly for all staff. - ix.
+Respond to any payment issues that need to be handled. - x.
+Be responsible for handling childcare and camp forms during camp operations. - xi.
+Complete all room bookings for Science Quest operations. - xii.
+Oversee the operations of the lunch and bus programs during camp. - xiii.
+Complete all additional jobs as stated by the Business and Operations Manager Operations Manual.

+F.3.3 Marketing and Materials Manager